synedra/runzoho/README.md

 **Test locally**

-In your working directory, start the test server.
+In your working directory, finish Netlify setup and start the development server.
+Be sure to choose the project you just created for 'netlify link'.

+_Note: The env:insert function uploads your .env file settings to Netlify, so if you need to change them or add to them you'll need to do the env:import again._

 ```
 npm install netlify-cli
-netlify link (choose the project you just created)
+netlify link
 netlify env:import .env
 netlify dev
 ```